bschor/testdata-generator/README.md

 # testdata-generator

 Tired of using an endpoint for tiny test data?
-Try this mock function!
+This will be your module!

+This is just a test and *not* ready for use (or super boring to use).
+Currently only my test project for JSR.

 ## Usage
 ```javascript